microsoft/vscode-docs/docs/java/java-serverless.md

 **Note**: This step is optional and only required to locally run and debug your Java Functions source code.

 The [Azure Functions Core Tools 2.0](https://www.npmjs.com/package/azure-functions-core-tools) provides a local development environment for writing, running, and debugging Azure Functions.
-The installation package for v2 is a self-contained cross-platform package
+The installation package for v2 is a self-contained cross-platform package.

 ### Windows